 B vitamins

-A balanced diet or, on the recommendation of a specialist, supplements can help correct these deficiencies.
+A balanced diet or, if recommended by a specialist, supplements can help correct these deficiencies.

 Other possible causes of eye twitching